EonTAS/Mods-Site/README.md

 Background will be a carbon colour, relatively dark.
 Text will be an off-white colour using the Exo and Roboto fonts.

+### Deployment

+I developed this project using [Gitpod IDE]() and a git-repo hosted on GitHub.

+The page is hosted using GitHub Pages by doing the following:

+1) Log in
+2) Open Repo
+3) Select Settings
+4) Find the GitHub Pages Section
+5) select the master branch as the source
+6) get link from the page again.

+This page can be found [here](https://EonTas.github.io/Mods-Site/.) for the forseeable future.

+## How to run locally

+To clone you will need a github account or other git client.
+1) Open this link to the [project]()
+2) Under the repo name, click "clone or download" button.
+3) copy the clone url for the repository.
+4) In your IDE of choice, open the terminal
+5) set working directory to where you want to clone the repo.
+6) type `git clone` and paste the url from step 3 and press enter.

+### Testing

+- W3C CSS Validation
+- W3C Markup Validation
+    - Both validators used to test the website code.

+# Client Story Testing

+# Test Client Stories from UX Section.